 CC-BY Sebastiaan ter Burg

-On May 8, 9 and 10 The Netherlands Institute for Sound and Vision and the Waag Society hosted the first of six Europeana Space hackathons.
+On May 8, 9 and 10 The Netherlands Institute for Sound & Vision and the Waag Society hosted the first of six Europeana Space hackathons.
 The main objective of these events is to come up with appealing ideas and applications to bring the rich archive of digitized European cultural heritage to the public.

 The Europeana Space project seeks prove that digitized cultural heritage material can be used in creative ways and new business and sustainability models can be developed around these innovations.

-Within Europeana Space, Sound and Vision coordinates the Innovation Space.
+Within Europeana Space, Sound & Vision coordinates the Innovation Space.
 This encapsulates all six hackathons (Waag), business modelling workshops (REMIX) and incubation support processes (REMIX).
 By the end of the project the Innovation Space will have produced six market-ready projects that incorporate digital cultural heritage materials.
 The hackathons serve as the first step towards finding these six hopeful projects.
 Thus, saying the air was thick with anticipation as the first one began might be an understatement.

 CC-BY Sebastiaan ter Burg

 This hackathon, organised in the context of the Europeana TV pilot, was titled “Hacking Culture Bootcamp”.
 It specifically sought to encourage and facilitate innovative, creative and promising projects that use multiscreen technologies and involve digitized cultural heritage objects.
 Participants came from diverse contexts, such as broadcasting, academia, cultural institutions and technology development.